The House Across the Lake (novel)

-The House Across the Lake is a 2022 thriller novel by American author Todd Ritter, writing under the pen name Riley Sager.
+The House Across the Lake is a thriller novel published on July 7, 2022 by American author Todd Ritter, writing under the pen name Riley Sager.
 The plot concerns a woman who investigates the disappearance and possible murder of her glamorous neighbor at a Vermont lake resort.
 Reviewers favorably compared the book to the classic film Rear Window and a movie adaptation is planned.

-Plot
+Plot summary

 Alcoholic actress Casey Fletcher has retreated to her family's cabin at Lake Greene, Vermont in order to hide from the press.
 She is haunted by the death of her screenwriter husband Len, who drowned in Lake Greene the previous year.
 While watching the lake one afternoon, she rescues her neighbor, former runway model Katherine Royce, from drowning.

 Over the next several days, Casey befriends Katherine and her husband, app developer Tom.
 She develops a habit of watching the Royces in their large house across the lake from her own.
 While sharing an expensive bottle of wine, Katherine reveals to Casey that Tom's startup is struggling for lack of capital and that her own money is keeping the two of them afloat.
 She complains of headaches and dissociative episodes before collapsing from the heavy drinking.

 The next morning, Katherine disappears.
 Social media posts suggest she has returned to Manhattan, but Casey discovers these have been fabricated, leading her to think that Tom may have killed his wife.
 She confesses her suspicions to local handyman Boone Conrad, to whom she develops an unspoken attraction.
 Boone, a former police officer, contacts a former coworker, Wilma Anson.
 Wilma dismisses their suspicions until Casey recovers a broken piece of the wineglass Katherine drank from the night before she disappeared.
 Wilma reveals that the Royces may be connected to an active investigation: three young girls who disappeared from the surrounding area and are now presumed dead, victims of a serial killer.